robadgami/Differential-Gene-Expression-TCE/Readme.md

 ##### Comparing cluster patterns between hosts

 Once cluster patterns over time for each host has been obtained, interesting molecular process differences can be investigated by comparing DGE pattern clusters between hosts.
+This can be

 The data is prepared following the script …….